nilsigusi/gks2016_puppet_tutorial/facter/README.md

 ```

 play around with a role.
-let puppet create a file with this content alike
+let puppet create a file `/tmp/myconfig` with content like

 ```
 FQDN: gridkaschool01.desy.de